Contents

 One mothership, agentic arms, a single source of truth.

-The Synedre is not a piece of software: it is a topology.
-At its centre, the mothership — a single intelligence that carries the context, sets direction and decides.
+Synedre is not a piece of software: it is a topology.
+At its centre, the human — the founder, who decides and answers for everything.
+And the centre does not move: what travels is Shyrka (シルカ).
+The mothership, a single intelligence that holds the context, carries the founder’s intent far out and roams the system in his stead — without ever deciding in his place.
+He himself stays still; he travels through the mind of the machine.
 Around it, the agents: thirty advisers, each with a heritage, a role and a way of thinking.
 Beneath them, the automates: deterministic scripts that handle the plumbing and never improvise.

 Everything converges on a single point: one database.
 No business data lives in a static file.
 The database is the only source of truth — the code is merely its reflection.
 This is the rule that keeps the system from drifting: when two files contradict each other, the database always wins.